Here’s is Bill Ackman’s idea:

 College (Age 18)

-Gronk's parents decide to make this calculation easy and limit this expense to tuition.
-(And one blogger is very happy that this fictional family made that decision.)
+Gronk’s parents decide to make this calculation easy and limit this expense to tuition.
+Yes, there are going

 The big question is whether Gronk’s parents want to fund in-state public college or private college.
 The price difference between the two is huge.
 Public in-state tuition is ~$9K while private is ~$31K.
 Multiply that out by four years and it is either ~$36K or ~$124K.